 At least 2 employees must be using the Work Share Program, and the maximum their hours can be reduced is 60% (down to 2 days/week if they were working 5 days/week.)

-The maximum UI benefit is $450 per week or $1,800 per month.
+The maximum UI benefit is $1,050 per week* or $4,200 per month.
 With Regular UI, if a person makes over $600 in a week, they will not qualify for UI benefits.
-Under the Work Sharing Program, employees can get UI benefits even if their earnings are over $600/week.
+Under the Work Sharing Program, employees can get UI benefits even if their earnings are over $600/week. *Please note, the new CARES law has added $600 to the pre-existing weekly maximum of $450.
+We assume that this will be reflected in the Work Share Program, but we don’t yet have confirmation.
+Updates will be posted here.

 There is some administrative burden with the Work Sharing Program.
 Employers must apply for the Work Sharing Program by submitting the Plan Application Form DE8686.
 The application has to be mailed to the EDD.
 The set up and approval time is approximately 10 days.
 All Work Sharing plans are approved for one year.